-Stevenson only applies the brakes in the line, “fly as thick as driving rain,” where the stress comes down heavily like this: “FLY as THICK as DRIving RAIN,” as if the train is chugging down a siding.
-“All the sights of the hill and the plain,” the whole earth it seems, presses against the train to slow it down, but then “in the wink of an eye” it gathers up pace, all-conquering.
+Stevenson only applies the brakes in the line “Fly as thick as driving rain,” where the stress comes down heavily like this: “FLY as THICK as DRIving RAIN,” as if the train is chugging down a siding.
+“All of the sights of the hill and the plain,” the whole earth it seems, press against the train to slow it down, but then “in the wink of an eye” it gathers up pace, all-conquering.

 As if to throw the poem into a more symbolic light, human figures start coming into view.
 A child “clambers and scrambles, all by himself.”
 He seems lonely but hearty, happy to learn life’s lessons in the great outdoors, with scraped knees and blistered feet.
 A “tramp” gazes, mute.
 Is this the child in years to come?
 The “green” for making daisy chains brings us back to the innocence of childhood, though if we think of the phrase “pushing up the daisies,” the image takes on a darker meaning.
 A “cart” careens out of control, “lumping along with man and load” unlike the train that smoothly glides by.
 For once in literature, technology is a cause for celebration.
 Progress can be poetic too.

 Stevenson was writing in the 19th century when the train was transforming people’s experience of the world.
 As Aldous Huxley wittily noted: “To us, the moment 8:17 A.M. means something—something very important, if it happens to be the starting time of our daily train.
 To our ancestors, such an odd eccentric instant was without significance—did not even exist.
 In inventing the locomotive, Watt and [George] Stephenson were part inventors of time.”